 What Is AUM?

+As mentioned, assets under management (AUM) refers to the total market value of client funds being managed by an individual or financial firm.
 To calculate AUM, a firm adds up the total value of the securities they manage, such as stocks, bonds, treasury notes, or futures contracts.
 However, there are some differences in the ways that organizations do this calculation.

 For example, some banks might include cash deposits in AUM, while others may only include assets over which they have discretion.
 While the Securities and Exchange Commission (SEC) has rules about what can and cannot be included in AUM, different firms may interpret these rules differently.

 💡 Quick Tip: The best stock trading app?
 That’s a personal preference, of course.
 Generally speaking, though, a great app is one with an intuitive interface and powerful features to help make trades quickly and easily.

 AUM, also known as funds under management, is not a static figure, and several factors that can cause the number to fluctuate.